 What are industrial relations?

 Industrial relations describe the relationship between employers and employees, their organised interest groups (employer associations, chambers of commerce, chambers of labour and trade unions), and the state.
 The study of industrial relations encompasses research on employment relations and collective bargaining between employers and workers at different levels.
-It also includes the membership and internal workings of employer and worker organisations, and these organizations’ involvement in the development and implementation of public policies through social dialogue.
+It also includes the membership and internal workings of employer and worker organisations, and these organisations’ involvement in the development and implementation of public policies through social dialogue.

 Why is research on industrial relations important?